This story was produced in partnership with Dawn and Swiffer.

 Have a Plan B

 When someone can step in, there’s less worry all around, says Murray Suid, who lives in the San Francisco Bay Area and has been married for 50 years.
 People gravitate to their strengths.
 Some are good with finances.
 Others like to tinker with motors.
 But you’re a team, and every team has to have a backup quarterback.
 That guy knows that he’s not as good as the starter, but he also knows he can do a decent job.
-It’s the same with fundamental tasks, like bill paying and dealing with the plumber.
+It’s the same with fundamental tasks, like paying bills and dealing with the plumber.
 People get sick, are out of town, or just need a break.

 Watch the clock

 Some jobs are shift-dependent, such as making breakfast or taking out the trash.
 The key questions are how long does something take and who has the time to get it done.
 Crystal Sabalaske is a professional organizer in Langhorne, Pennsylvania and mother of two kids, aged 13 and 11.
-As an example, the family usually generates four-to-five loads of laundry a day.
+As an example, the family usually generates four to five loads of laundry a day.
 Since her husband works in an office and she has a flexible schedule, it makes sense that she handles the wash.
 Her husband then takes care of the dishes, which knocks out both the post-dinner mess and that day’s lunchboxes.

 Supply Good Intel